-By Ann Forsyth (drafting, conceptual issues and formulae, some comments and GIS approach text) and Joel Koepp (GIS Steps and the rest of the comments and GIS approach text).
+By Ann Forsyth (drafting, conceptual issues and formulae, some comments and GIS approach text) and Joel Koepp (GIS Steps and the rest of the comments and GIS approach text) and Ed'DSousa GIS steps from version 3.1 on .

 The only change between version 2.1 and version 2.0 was some additional detail in protocol 3.3.
 For version 2.3 an error was corrected in protocol 3.4 (it does exclude water).
+In version 3.1, protocol 3.5 was edited to simplify steps.